Tom-HA/k8s-operators-workshop/README.md

 # k8s-operators-workshop

-In this workshop, you are going to learn and experiment with Kubernetes operators, CRDs, CRs, Helm, Helmfile, Argo-CD, and GitOps.
+This workshop grazes the surface of Kubernetes operators, CRDs, CRs, Helm, Helmfile, Argo-CD, and GitOps.

 ## Prerequisites